The Dark Half (film): Critical response

 Critics gave the film mixed reviews, though they praised Timothy Hutton's performance in the film as well as the screenplay.
-On Rotten Tomatoes, it currently holds a 58% from 38 reviews with an average score of 5.8/10.
+On Rotten Tomatoes, it currently holds a 55% from 40 reviews.
 The critics consensus reads: ”The Dark Half is a highly serious psychological study that can be faulted for being more curious than actually scary.”
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 17 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film two out of four stars, praising Hutton's against type performance as Stark that "definitively shed his nice-guy image".
 He faulted it for failing to "develop its preternatural opening theme" and not offering a satisfactory explanation for Stark's existence.
 The Chicago Tribune praised the film's special effects and described the film as entertaining, but was critical of Madigan's performance.

 Michael Wilmington of the Los Angeles Times alternately praised the acting ensemble and summarized: "Violent and credibility-straining it may be, but it's not cheap or thoughtless.
 The film captures the best part[s] of the book."
 Vincent Canby of The New York Times praised the film's screenplay as intelligent, adding that it is "an exceptionally entertaining film of its kind.
 Only Stanley Kubrick has ever adapted a King novel (The Shining) in such a way that the ending remains as satisfyingly spooky as the beginning."

 Kristi Turnquist of The Oregonian awarded the film a two and a half out of four-star rating, praising its nightmarish tone and writing, "Though The Dark Half loses its punch in the second half, Romero and Hutton make it frightening and funny enough to qualify as—drum roll, please—the best evil-twin horror movie this year."